Caitlin Atkins: Reception

+The Herald Sun's Colin Vickery stated that "Caitlin has quickly become the character you love to hate on the Channel Ten soapie."
 A columnist for Inside Soap branded Caitlin "a minx" and said she would spice Ramsay Street up.
 Steven Murphy of the same publication later stated that Caitlin had made "a big impact in Erinsborough".
-A writer for the BBC said Caitlin's most notable moment was "Kissing Billy."
-While a reporter for the Illawarra Mercury said Caitlin was "nothing short of a nightmare."
+Annette Dasey stated "Wilful and manipulative, Ben Atkins' younger sister Caitlin is trouble with a capital T." While a reporter for the Illawarra Mercury said Caitlin was "nothing short of a nightmare."
+When Caitlin began pursuing Billy, Michelle Hamer of The Sydney Morning Herald branded the character a "scheming teen temptress."
+The character's profile on the BBC stated that her most notable moment was "Kissing Billy."